Jain schools and branches: Śvetāmbara

 Kharatara Gaccha is one of Śvetāmbara gacchas.
 It was founded by Vardhamana Suri (1031).
 His teacher was a temple-dwelling monk.
 He rejected him because of not following texts.

 His pupil, Jineshvara, got honorary title 'Kharatara' (Sharp witted or Fierce) because he defeated Suracharya, leader of Chaityavasis in public debate in 1023 at Anahilvada Patan.
 So the Gaccha got his title.
 Another tradition regards Jinadatta Suri (1075–1154) as a founder of Gaccha.

-Tristutik Gaccha was a Murtipujaka Śvetāmbara Jain religious grouping preceding the founding of the Tapa Gaccha by Acharya Rajendrasuri.
+Tristutik Gaccha was a Murtipujaka Śvetāmbara Jain religious grouping preceding the founding of the Tapa Gaccha.
 It was established in 1194.
 It was known as Agama Gaccha in ancient times.
 The Tristutik believed in devotion to the Tirthankaras alone in most rituals, although offerings to helper divinities were made during large ceremonies.
 The Tristutik Gaccha was reformed by Acharya Rajendrasuri.

 Tapa Gaccha is the largest monastic order of Śvetāmbara Jainism.
-It was founded by Acharya Jagat Chandrasuri in 1229.
+It was founded by Acharya Jagatchandrasuri in 1229.
 He was given the title of "Tapa" (i.e. the meditative one) by the ruler of Mewar.
-Vijayananda Suri was responsible for reviving the wandering orders among the Śvetāmbara monks.
+Vijayanandsuri was responsible for reviving the wandering orders among the Śvetāmbara monks.
 As a result of this reform, most Śvetāmbara Jain monks today belong to the Tapa Gaccha.

 The Sthanakwasi arose not directly from the Shwetambars but as reformers of an older reforming sect, viz., the Lonka sect of Jainism.
 This Lonka sect was founded in about 1474 A.D. by Lonkashah, a rich and well-read merchant of Ahmedabad.
 The main principle of this sect was not to practice idol-worship.
 Later on, some of the members of the Lonka sect disapproved of the ways of life of their current ascetics, declaring that they lived less strictly than Mahavira would have wished.
 A Lonka sect layman, Viraji of Surat, received initiation as a Yati, i.e., an ascetic, and won great admiration on account of the strictness of his life.
 Many people of the Lonka sect joined this reformer and they took the name of Sthanakwasi, thereby intending to strictly follow on the principles of Lord Mahavir.
 Sthanakvasi means those who do not have their religious activities in temples but carry on their religious duties in places known as Sthanakas which are like prayer-halls.